auth0/docs/articles/extensions/authorization-extension/v2/rules.md

 ![Click Advanced Settings Link](/media/articles/extensions/authorization/adv-settings-link.png)

-2. Under **Client Metadata** add an item setting the **Key** to `required_roles` and in **Value** field list your roles in comma separated style.
+2. Under **Application Metadata** add an item setting the **Key** to `required_roles` and in **Value** field list your roles in comma separated style.
 Click the **CREATE** button to add the field.

 ![Example of required roles](/media/articles/extensions/authorization/required-roles.png)

 3. When finished click **Save Changes**.
 Now when you login from this client, in `context.clientMetadata` you will have the `required_roles` with the roles value string you entered.

-### Step 2: Create the Rule Enforcing Client Roles
+### Step 2: Create the Rule Enforcing Application Roles

-Now that each Client has a role associated with it, you can create the rule executes with this piece of client information in context.
+Now that each Application has a role associated with it, you can create the rule executes with this piece of client information in context.

 ::: warning
 Before creating this rule, enable **Roles** under the [Token Contents](/extensions/authorization-extension/v2/configuration#token-contents) and [publish the Authorization Extension rule](/extensions/authorization-extension/v2/configuration#publish-the-authorization-extension-rule).
 Then, add this rule and make sure it is listed *after* the generated "auth0-authorization-extension" rule.